 How Much Does Home Insurance Cost?

 According to NerdWallet, the average cost of homeowners insurance ranges from $483 ($40/month) to $3,644 ($304/month).
-The big difference in home insurance cost is driven by a few factors, including the state where you live, location within the state, claims history, and characteristic and size of your home, and the limit and coverage you select.
+The big difference in home insurance cost is driven by a few factors, including the state where you live, location within the state, claims history, characteristics, and size of your home, and the limit and coverage you select.
 In this way, home insurance is very unique to the individual.

 See where your state ranks for average homeowners insurance price: